galeo/transient-showcase/README.md

 ```

-⚠️ When the child is calling `transient-setup`, it will not be possible to use `transient--do-return` or `transient--do-recurse` to get back to the parent unless you explicitly cooperate with the transient state implementation, which may not be stable between versions.
+⚠️ When the child is calling<code>transient-setup</code> it will not be possible to use<code>transient--do-return</code>or<code>transient--do-recurse</code>to get back to the parent unless you explicitly cooperate with the transient state implementation, which may not be stable between versions.

-<a id="org72f080b"></a>
+<a id="org3e1db44"></a>

 ## Mixing Interactive